cassiebaer/hs-carbon/README.md

 Carbon is an open-source, Haskell framework aiming to provide easy access to parallel Monte Carlo simulations by providing a simple, but powerful compositional method for building simulations and high-level functions for running them.

+Examples of simulations written in Carbon can be found at: https://github.com/icasperzen/hs-carbon-examples

 ### Features

 #### Monadic Composition